Definition and Examples of Appraisals

 The cost approach appraisal is generally used for newly constructed homes by home builders and developers.
 This approach uses the costs of building the home, such as labor, materials, and lot value then subtracts any depreciation.

 Sales Comparison Approach

 The sales comparison approach is the valuation method used most by real estate appraisers.
 This model uses the condition, location, size, and unique characteristics and compares them with comparable homes in the area.

 Income Capitalization Approach

 Income capitalization is not typically used in residential real estate transactions.
 This approach is geared toward commercial properties or properties being purchased to generate revenue—such as buying a home to use as a rental.

 To properly assess the value of a home, the appraiser will need access to all areas of the home and property.

 Do I Need an Appraisal?

-- An appraisal provides an objective of an item’s value from a professional who has experience with valuing property.
+- An appraisal provides a property's current market value from a professional who has experience valuing a property.

 - Appraisals are required by mortgage lenders to ensure they are financing a home purchase for actual market value.